-The Cambrian geology of northwestern Hunan, the site of the GSSP section, has been summarized in a number of publications, most notably Peng et al. (2001) and papers contained and cited therein.
-An overview of Cambrian paleogeography, biotic provinces, and
+The Cambrian geology of northwestern Hunan, the site of the proposed GSSP section, has been summarized in a number of papers, most notably those contained in Palaeoworld 13 (Peng and Babcock, 2001; Peng et al., 2001).
+An overview of Cambrian paleogeography, biotic provinces, and geologic history of the region is contained in Peng and Babcock (2001).